2017-08-08 04:28:26 • ID: 1631

 Keilmesser are typical tools of the Central European Micoquian.

-The example of the post has strong affinities to Ciemna/Pradnik backed bifacial knifes, named after a site and Karstic region in Southern Poland.
+The example of the post has strong affinities to other Ciemna backed bifacial knifes, named after a site and Karstic region in Southern Poland.
 Ciemna was recently re-dated to MIS3 by state-of-art excavations in the well-stratified Main Chamber (sector CK).

 They are characterized by one straight cutting edge opposite a thicker blunted edge, a rectangular or convex tip, -with or -without the signs of re-sharpening by removal of lateral tranchets.
 This reshaping technique is known as Prądnik technique.

 At Ciemna this technique was used for renuvation not only of Keilmesser, but for the resharping of other tools, also (for example scrapers and natural backed knives).
 This phenomenon is also known from several other Central European sites.